PeterWone/Antipodean/spike/treadmill-6-centralism.md

 *Dr. Hahn struggles to answer without mentioning industry involvement.*

+**SENATOR WARREN:** I have another question for you, since you maintain the highest standards in the world and your impeccable standards are beyond reproach.
+If you've already established that a drug is fit for purpose then why does a generic formulation of exactly the same stuff need any test at all beyond purity?

+**DR. HAHN:** I, uh, it's a matter of policy.
+We can't allow exceptions, who knows where that might end?

 **NARRATOR (V.O.):** The officials weren't lying—they genuinely believed in their standards.
 That was the ultimate achievement of regulatory capture: making the captured believe they were still free.

+*SCENE: Red Square, Moscow, 1953.
+NIKITA KHRUSHCHEV addresses a massive crowd celebrating industrial achievements.*

+**KHRUSHCHEV:** Comrades!
+Soviet central planning has achieved what capitalist chaos never could—rational coordination of an entire economy!

+**CROWD:** *(cheering)* Long live the Soviet Union!

+**NARRATOR (V.O.):** If centralization was the path to strength, the Soviet Union represented its logical conclusion—every decision made by central authority, every resource allocated by central planning, every individual life coordinated by central command.

+*SCENE: GOSPLAN headquarters, 1960s.
+Soviet economic planners work with massive charts and calculators, attempting to coordinate the entire economy.*

+**CHIEF PLANNER LEONID KANTOROVICH:** We must increase steel production by 15%, grain by 12%, and consumer goods by 8%.

+**DEPUTY PLANNER:** Comrade Kantorovich, the steel mills require more coal, but coal production depends on steel for mining equipment—

+**KANTOROVICH:** Then we adjust the algorithms.
+Central planning can solve any coordination problem with sufficient mathematical precision.

+*Cut to: Factory floor where workers pretend to work while managers pretend to supervise.*

+**FACTORY WORKER:** *(whispered)* They pretend to pay us, we pretend to work.

+**NARRATOR (V.O.):** But perfect coordination required perfect information, and perfect information proved impossible when every level of the hierarchy had incentives to distort data.

+*SCENE: Collective farm, 1970s.
+FARM MANAGER ALEXEI VOLKOV reports to REGIONAL PARTY SECRETARY.*

+**VOLKOV:** Comrade Secretary, we've exceeded our grain quota by 20%!

+**PARTY SECRETARY:** Excellent!
+Moscow will be pleased.

+*Cut to: The same farm, where grain rots in fields due to lack of transport and storage.*

+**LOCAL FARMER:** *(quietly to neighbor)* Half the harvest spoils before it reaches the cities, but Volkov reports record yields.

+**NEIGHBOR:** And if we tell the truth?

+**LOCAL FARMER:** Then we're saboteurs who failed to meet the quota.

+**NARRATOR (V.O.):** Each level of the hierarchy optimized for survival within the system rather than success of the system itself.
+Central planning became central pretending.

+*SCENE: Politburo meeting, 1980s.
+MIKHAIL GORBACHEV reviews economic reports with growing concern.*

+**GORBACHEV:** Our growth rates are declining.
+Our technology lags Western nations.
+How did this happen?

+**ECONOMIC MINISTER NIKOLAI RYZHKOV:** Comrade General Secretary, central planning ensures optimal resource allocation—

+**GORBACHEV:** Then why are our optimal allocations producing suboptimal results?

+**RYZHKOV:** Perhaps... perhaps we need more centralization?
+Better coordination mechanisms?

+*Gorbachev stares at the reports showing Soviet technology falling further behind.*

+**NARRATOR (V.O.):** The cure for centralization's failures was always more centralization, until the system consumed so much energy coordinating itself that nothing remained for actual production.

+*SCENE: Soviet computer research facility, 1980s.
+SOVIET PROGRAMMER ANDREI ERSHOV explains to visiting officials why Soviet computers lag behind American ones.*

+**ERSHOV:** In America, thousands of independent programmers experiment with different approaches.
+Innovation emerges from chaos.

+**VISITING OFFICIAL:** But that's wasteful!
+Uncoordinated!
+Surely central planning of research is more efficient?

+**ERSHOV:** Comrade, efficiency assumes you know the optimal path in advance.
+Innovation comes from discovering paths you didn't know existed.

+**VISITING OFFICIAL:** The Party knows the optimal path for socialist development.

+**ERSHOV:** *(carefully)* Of course, Comrade.
+But perhaps... perhaps optimal paths in technology require different approaches?

+*Cut to: The same research facility, years later, still using outdated equipment.*

+**NARRATOR (V.O.):** Central planning could optimize known processes but couldn't innovate unknown solutions.
+The Soviet Union perfected the science of making obsolete products efficiently.

+*SCENE: Berlin Wall falling, 1989.
+East Germans stream into West Berlin, amazed by the abundance of consumer goods.*

+**EAST GERMAN CITIZEN:** *(staring at Western supermarket)* How do they coordinate all this without central planning?

+**WEST GERMAN:** They don't coordinate it.
+It coordinates itself.

+**EAST GERMAN CITIZEN:** But that's impossible!
+Without central authority, there would be chaos!

+**WEST GERMAN:** Look around.
+Do you see chaos?

+*The East German stares at the orderly abundance emerging from apparent disorder.*

+**NARRATOR (V.O.):** The Soviet Union died not from external conquest but from internal contradiction.
+Perfect centralization proved perfectly brittle—unable to adapt, unable to innovate, unable to survive contact with systems that had learned to thrive without central control.

+*SCENE: Final Soviet Politburo meeting, 1991.
+BORIS YELTSIN formally dissolves the USSR.*

+**YELTSIN:** The Union of Soviet Socialist Republics ceases to exist.

+*Camera lingers on the empty Kremlin offices, the abandoned central planning computers.*

+**NARRATOR (V.O.):** Seventy-four years of perfect centralization ended not with revolution but with exhaustion.
+The system simply stopped working, and no amount of central planning could plan its way back to functionality.

+*Cut to: Modern Russia, where oligarchs and regional authorities operate with far less central coordination than the old Soviet system.*

+**RUSSIAN BUSINESSMAN:** *(to interviewer)* We learned that trying to control everything means controlling nothing.
+Now we control what matters and let the rest sort itself out.

+**NARRATOR (V.O.):** The Soviet collapse taught the world's greatest lesson about centralization: it works until it doesn't, and when it doesn't, there's nothing left to fall back on.

+*SCENE: University economics classroom, 1990s.
+PROFESSOR MILTON FRIEDMAN lectures to students about the Cold War's end.*

+**PROFESSOR FRIEDMAN:** The victory of capitalism over communism proves the superiority of free market systems.

+**STUDENT:** Professor, what exactly made capitalism superior?

+**PROFESSOR FRIEDMAN:** Competition, private ownership, profit incentives—

+**STUDENT:** But wasn't the real difference that America had thousands of independent decision-makers while the Soviet Union had one central planning committee?

+**PROFESSOR FRIEDMAN:** *(pause)* Well... yes, but that's because of private ownership—

+**STUDENT:** So if we had private ownership but all decisions were made centrally, would that still be capitalism?

+*The professor struggles with the implication.*

+**NARRATOR (V.O.):** The Cold War narrative obscured a crucial insight: the contest wasn't between capitalism and communism, but between distributed and centralized decision-making.

+*SCENE: Wall Street trading floor, 1990s.
+Thousands of traders make independent buying and selling decisions.*

+**TRADER 1:** IBM reports better earnings—I'm buying!

+**TRADER 2:** Tech sector looks overvalued—I'm selling!

+**TRADER 3:** Interest rates are rising—shifting to bonds!

+*No central authority coordinates these decisions, yet the market processes information efficiently.*

+**NARRATOR (V.O.):** Capitalism's strength wasn't private ownership per se—it was that millions of independent actors could respond to local information without waiting for central approval.

+*SCENE: Soviet-era factory, contrasted with American corporation of the same period.*

+**NARRATOR (V.O.):** Both had hierarchies, both had managers, both sought efficiency.
+But the Soviet factory waited for Moscow's approval while the American factory's middle management could adapt to local conditions.

+*SCENE: Modern tech company, 2000s.
+STARTUP FOUNDER explains their organizational structure.*

+**STARTUP FOUNDER:** We keep decision-making as decentralized as possible.
+Small teams, local autonomy, fast iteration.

+**INVESTOR:** That sounds chaotic.
+How do you maintain coordination?

+**STARTUP FOUNDER:** We coordinate around outcomes, not processes.
+Each team knows the goal—how they achieve it is up to them.

+*Cut to: The same company growing rapidly while more hierarchical competitors struggle to adapt.*

+**NARRATOR (V.O.):** The most successful capitalist enterprises learned the lesson that socialism never did: centralized coordination scales poorly, but decentralized coordination scales indefinitely.

+*SCENE: Chinese economic reform meeting, 1980s.
+DENG XIAOPING explains market reforms to party officials.*

+**DENG XIAOPING:** We will allow local managers to make production decisions without central approval.

+**PARTY OFFICIAL:** But Comrade Deng, that abandons central planning!

+**DENG XIAOPING:** No—it abandons central micromanagement.
+We plan the goals, they discover the methods.

+*Cut to: Rapid Chinese economic growth following decentralization.*

+**NARRATOR (V.O.):** China's economic miracle began not when it abandoned communism, but when it abandoned centralized decision-making.
+The Communist Party remained in control—but stopped trying to control everything.

+*SCENE: Modern Amazon warehouse, with thousands of workers coordinating through algorithms rather than human supervisors.*

+**WAREHOUSE MANAGER:** Each worker receives optimized instructions based on real-time data.
+No central planner could coordinate this complexity.

+**VISITING JOURNALIST:** So who's in charge?

+**WAREHOUSE MANAGER:** The system is in charge.
+Humans designed it, but it runs itself.

+**NARRATOR (V.O.):** Twenty-first century capitalism discovered what Soviet planners never could: the most efficient coordination happens when no one is coordinating—when the system coordinates itself.

+*SCENE: Corporate boardroom where executives realize they're becoming the problem they once solved.*

+**CEO:** Our approval processes are slowing innovation.
+Competitors move faster because they have fewer layers of management.

+**CFO:** But without central oversight, how do we maintain control?

+**CEO:** Maybe the question is: what do we actually need to control versus what we just want to control?

+*The executives stare at organizational charts showing byzantine approval processes.*

+**NARRATOR (V.O.):** The irony was perfect: successful capitalist enterprises could become as sclerotic as Soviet bureaucracies if they centralized too much decision-making in the name of coordination and control.

 *SCENE: Small pharmaceutical startup trying to develop generic medications.
 STARTUP CEO MARIA SANTOS meets with regulatory consultant.*